Lucia's Blog: 2021

 • A Good Fighter Must Develop a Good Offense:

 No boxer has ever won merely with defensive measures.
 Paul said, "I have fought a good fight" (II Tim.
 4:7).
 Sadly, many professing soldiers of Jesus depend on what they haven't done to save them.
-Often their only plea of righteousness is: "I have not done anything wrong."
+Their only plea of righteousness is often: "I have not done anything wrong."
 But James 4:17 and II Corinthians 10:4-5 demand that we bring our lives in complete subjection to Christ as good and valiant soldiers who fight to win.

 • A Good Fighter Must Strengthen His Defense:

-Our enemy Satan wants to have us in his clutches (e.g., Luke 22:31).
+Our enemy, Satan, wants to have us in his clutches (e.g., Luke 22:31).
 He wants us to surrender to him.
 We must resist him!
 We must resist his advances of temptation.
-We must have an impenetrable defense because he will try at any cost to get us where we are weak.
+We must have an impenetrable defense because he will try to get us where we are weak at any cost.
 Thus, we must have strong protection against sin and its deadly punch (cf. Rom.
 6:23).
 Good fighters and soldiers develop good defensive weapons to be equipped and prepared for the spiritual battle that intends to destroy them.
 Are you well prepared?

 • A Good Fighter Must Be Mentally Prepared: